JKSmirny/Tableau_NYC_CitiBike/README.md

 # Tableau Homework - Citi Bike Analytics

+# Tableau Homework - Citi Bike Analytics
+My Tableau story:

+NYC CitiBike has an extensive data, so I picked up middle of the pandemics, April 2020

+Question 1: Which parts of the city are considered to be safe eniugh to pick up a bike late at night?
+Dashboard 1, Dashboard 2
+My criteria: 25 or more bike rentals at that hour.
+The time up to 30 min before the hour and 30 mon after the hour.
+Late night time range I picked is from 11 pm (22:30) to 1 am (1:29).
+There were not enough trips registered after 1 am to warrant their inclusion in the data set.
+I did not include 10 pm (22:00) trips becuase it enlarged my dataset enourmously, making it impossible to draw any conclusions.

 Answer 1: The area from 4st up to 96st in Manhattan looks crowded enough at light night to warrant a bike rental.
 There is also a large cluster of bike rentals around 11 pm (23:00) next to The Continental Army Plaza in Brooklyn.
 Looks like people living tin that area pick up bikes when they arrive there via either subway of a bus.